kamikazechaser/HerokuGram/README.md

 ### Heroku Hibernated My Bot, What Do I Do?

 Simply login to Heroku and click "Open app".
-This shoul setip the web-hook again and display the HerokuGram vesrion in JSON.
+This should setup the web-hook again and display the HerokuGram vesrion in JSON.

 ### Breakage Warning